lei37927/CS499_Deep_Learning_project-3/README.md

 Maybe you need to wait for a while to train and load.
 When the console in the bottom left corner is running, please do not load new commands.

 ## About
-This is our first group project of CS499 Deep Learning course in Spring 2020 at [NAU](https://nau.edu/)
+This is our third group project of CS499 Deep Learning course in Spring 2020 at [NAU](https://nau.edu/)

 ### Project Requirements
 You can find the requirements for this project [here](https://github.com/tdhock/cs499-spring2020/blob/master/projects/3.org)